conan-io/conan-io.github.io/_posts/2019-04-01-New-conan-release-1-14.markdown

 This is useful to build dependencies individually in the dependency graph, like private requirements that might be repeated in name but different in version, user or channel.

-You use wildcards with the full reference too:
+You can use wildcards with the full reference too:

 ```
 $ conan install Poco/1.9.0@pocoproject/stable --build z*@conan/stable